rarelygoeshere/WordleWeb/README.md

 [Wor-Wordle-dle](https://wor-wordle-dle.web.app/#/) - Multi Layered Wordle.

 [Yeardle](https://histordle.com/yeardle/) - Guess the year some historic events happened

+# Games with inconclusive creator attribution
+Wordle Games where any and all information about the creator was unable to be found.
+- [Will Wood Heardle](https://will-wood-heardle.glitch.me/)/[Reddit release post](https://www.reddit.com/r/willwood/comments/u3pmd5/play_will_wood_heardle_today/) Heardle-inspired variant for Will Wood songs.
+Published on April 15, 2022

 # Sort this out
 Duordle, Bardle, Heardle, BIRD, the Movie Frame Game worgle, prayerdle, letterle, absurdle, primel, queerdle